I build a new log store with plan and materials list

 We had a Nordpeis Duo 2 wood burning stove installed some years ago and it looks fab!
 We use it to keep warm on those days when it is a touch cold but not cold enough to turn the heating on.
 Of course it gives out a tonne of hygge as well so also gets lit sometimes when it isn't even that cold!

 The firewood logs we source locally, but sometimes have to go to a national supplier when local stock is low.
 Birch is generally our favourite as the bark acts a bit like a firelighter so we don't have to use kindling.
 The logs from the national supplier arrive in a packed crate and I have been using these as a store.
 Up till now.
+Properly stored firewood dries 30% faster so building a log store had to be done.

 How to build a log store